Why a Culture of Acceptance Matters

 There are always many factors to consider when you’re looking for a job—wages, location, culture, career growth, the list goes on.
 Personally though, there’s one factor on the list that plays a huge role in my decision to join (and stay with) an organization: my sexual identity.

 I have had an interesting career path to date—just like many of my fellow millennials.
 I started off as a teacher, and I loved it.
 The work allowed me to shape young minds, and I felt like I was truly making a difference.
 At times, however, I lived with fear, feeling like I had to walk on eggshells and wondering if someone would have a problem with who I was.
 I always felt insecure that I would come across a parent who “disagreed with my lifestyle.”
 While to some degree, this may have been built up in my head, I was an untenured teacher, and the fear was real.
-Since then, that fear has impacted how I’ve made all of my employment decisions, as I never wanted to feel that way again.
+I never wanted to feel that way again, so since then, I’ve prioritized a culture of acceptance in all of my employment decisions.

 After teaching, I spent a few years doing sales and training for a variety of companies.
 And then, in 2015, I was recruited by Namely.
 My interview process happened to coincide with the company’s relocation to our current Manhattan headquarters, so I had most of my interviews over the phone.
 The process was formally informal, which made me feel extremely comfortable.
 I immediately got a sense of the energy and camaraderie of the team, so I went in with a blind trust and high expectations.